daeuniverse/dae/README.md

 1. Support to split traffic by MAC address in LAN.
 1. Support to split traffic with invert match rules.
 1. Support to automatically switch nodes according to policy.
+1. Support to automatically test TCP/UDP/IPv4/IPv6 latency, and then use the best nodes for corresponding traffic according to user-defined policy.
-1. Support full-cone NAT for shadowsocks, vmess, and trojan(-go).
+1. Support full-cone NAT for shadowsocks, vmess, socks5 and trojan(-go).

 ## Linux Kernel Requirement